zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/cmsis_rtx/threads.md

 Click `Run` (`F5`) to start the application.

-Observe in the `RTX RTOS` view that our threads do exist and have run.
+Observe in the `RTX RTOS` view that the threads have been created.
+Two other threads, `osRtxIdleThread` and `osRtxTimerThread` will also be created.

 However no output is seen in the `printf viewer`.
 This is because semihosting is not supported by uVision.